widberg/fmtk/README.md

 ## Installing (For Users and Mod Developers)

-1. Verify that your FUEL installation is stock and all of the executable files have their original names.
-  - If you have renamed `FUEL.exe`, `GameSetup.exe`, or `SecuLauncher.exe`, now would be the time to revert them to their original names.
-If you have a Steam copy, this can be done with the "Verify integrity of game files..." button in the "Local Files" tab of FUEL's Steam "Properties..." menu.
-  - This requirement will be removed in future releases once fingerprinting is implemented.
-2. Download the latest release from the [releases page](https://github.com/widberg/fmtk/releases).
+1. Download the latest release from the [releases page](https://github.com/widberg/fmtk/releases).
 This will be the asset with a name matching the pattern `fmtk-*.zip`.
-3. Unzip the release into the root FUEL directory (the directory containing `FUEL.exe`)
+2. Unzip the release into the root FUEL directory (the directory containing `FUEL.exe`)
-4. Verify that the `mods` directory and `FUEL.exe` are in the same directory.
+3. Verify that `fmtk.exe` and `FUEL.exe` are in the same directory.
-5. Run `fmtk.exe` in the `mods/fmtk` directory.
+4. Run `fmtk.exe`.

 In the event of a crash or other game state locking event, i.e. "Error: Shaders processing has failed."  or "The Game Disc could not be read.", please check the `fmtk.log` file in the `mods/fmtk` directory.
 If you cannot resolve the reported error yourself then please open an issue or contact an FMTK developer directly.